 By now, the Sony Alpa a5100 is kind of an old camera.
 5 years after its initial release though, this camera still manages to impress.
-The Sony Alpha a5100’s 24MP APS-C CMOS sensor and pint-sized proportions are still useful to travel photographers, even with competitors constantly surfacing.
+The Sony Alpha a5100’s 24MP APS-C CMOS sensor and pint-sized proportions are still useful to travel photographers, even with competitors constantly surfacing which is why we felt this Sony a5100 blog was worth updating.

 In our updated review, we break down how the Sony Alpha a5100 performs in a more modern setting, how it falters, and if it’s still worth attention.
 We’ll talk about its focusing power, image quality, ease of use, and much more throughout the course of this guide.